LBNLnext/EinR-Coding-Bootcamp/README.md

 ## Introduction

-This repository contains the Jupyter notebooks for Berkeley Lab K-12 STEM Education & Outreach Programs' Experiences in Research (EinR) Coding Bootcamp.
+This repository contains the Jupyter notebooks for Berkeley Lab K-12 STEM Education & Outreach Programs Experiences in Research (EinR) Coding Bootcamp.
 The purpose of this coding bootcamp is to help prepare interns to successfully work on coding-based projects.
 The coding bootcamp will be in Python and utilize Jupyter notebooks.
 The following topics will be covered:
 - Jupyter notebook basics
 - Data types
 - Variables